Automattic/jetpack/projects/plugins/protect/readme.txt

 Recently, attackers have found a way to “amplify” these attacks against the WordPress XML-RPC file – making it easier for attackers to try and break into your site.

 WordPress brute force attacks can:
 - Slow down your site (or cause it to stop responding) because of repeated server requests.
 - Allow unauthorized access to your site for hackers to modify your code or insert spammy links.
 - Put your site content and data at risk.

 That’s where Jetpack Protect comes in.
 Our state-of-the-art security tools automatically block these attacks, protecting your WordPress site from unauthorized access.

+On average, Jetpack blocks 5,193 WordPress brute force attacks over a site’s lifetime.
+It allows you to protect yourself against both traditional brute force attacks and distributed brute force attacks that use many servers against your site.

 == UPGRADE PROTECT TO REMOVE MALWARE IN ONE CLICK AND BE PROTECTED BY OUR WAF == By upgrading Protect, you unlock total site security from WordPress experts: